MarcusRowcliffe/animaltracker/README.md

 # Animal Tracker

-> A tool for manual tracking and tagging of animals in camera trap images
+> A tool for manual tracking and tagging of animals in camera trap images (yay!)

 ## Usage example